mrspaceman/my-blog-pages/_posts/2017-09-07-honda-varadero-brake-clean.md

 And I also guessed that the piece of crud either got worked loose due to vibration, or just broke up and the brakes loosened.

-So the moral of the story is : If you see crud near your braking system, dont just ignore it. clean it up and make sure that all of the components can move freely.
+So the moral of the story is : If you see crud near your braking system, dont just ignore it. clean it up and make sure that all the components can move freely.

 I have now taken the calipers apart again and used wet and dry on the pads to clean all of the gunk off them, so this shouldn't happen again.